 yada Events app have been running a competition with Black British Academics for one lucky event page attendee to win £50 worth of Amazon vouchers.
-To enter all you have to do is download the app, search for this event in the ‘What’s Happening’ section, and click ‘attending’ at the top of the event page.

 We (Abi Browning and myself) had a brilliant Friday at University of the Arts London for the Black Sister Network/Shades of Noir Sisterhood, Solidarity and Self-Empowerment for Women of Colour in HE event.
 There was a panel of speakers who gave their personal experiences and theories on how women of colour fare in higher edcuation.
 These academic figureheads included: Dr Deborah Gabriel, Dr Shirley Ann Tate, Dr Marcia Wilson, Prof. Heidi Safia Mirza, Dr Elizabeth Opara, and Aisha Richards.

 Their talks were incredibly moving and honest about the accumulative impact of raced and gendered discrimination.
 The standout phrases that came up repeatedly were terms such as “Objectified”, “Othered” and “Dehumanised”.
 The message of Sisterhood was clear throughout this meeting and Dr Gabriel continued to stress the necessity of providing support networks for women of colour who do not always have access to support in male dominated industries such as academia.
 Dr Elizabeth Opara explained how her experience of the science and research sector of education was that it “is very macho… it’s top heavy with men”.

 What was overwhelming was the communal sense of disappointment angled towards the structures of employment in universities and teaching in the UK.
 Of how “employer wellbeing” plans have become breeding grounds for institutionalised racism.
 This is clearly a flaw in the system that has to be exposed.